oliver006/redis_exporter/README.md

 Most items from the INFO command are exported, see http://redis.io/commands/info for details.<br>
 In addition, for every database there are metrics for total keys, expiring keys and the average TTL for keys in the database.<br>
+You can also export values of keys if they're in numeric format by using the `-check-keys` flag.
+The exporter will also export the size (or, depending on the data type, the length) of the key.
+This can be used to export the number of elements in (sorted) sets, hashes, lists, etc. <br>

 ### What does it look like?